 Convert 50,000 points to frequent flyer miles and receive 20,000 miles plus a 5,000-mile bonus.

 Convert the same amount of points to Southwest Airlines Rapid Rewards program and receive 24,000 points plus a 6,000 point bonus!

 It’s clear that the best way to rack up points is by using your card at Hyatt hotels, but there are plenty of other ways to earn points!

 Here are some tips to ensure you get the most out of your card.

-Tip #1: As we said, the #1 use for the Chase Hyatt Credit Card is earning 3x the points through the Hyatt Gold Passport program when staying at these hotels.
+Tip #1: As we said, the #1 use for the World of Hyatt Credit Card is earning 3x the points through the World of Hyatt program when staying at these hotels.
 As a Platinum member, you will also get the extra 15% bonus!

-Tip #2: Join the Hyatt Gold Passport loyalty program to earn an additional 5x per dollar spent at Hyatt hotels, for a total of 8x points.
+Tip #2: Join the World of Hyatt loyalty program to earn an additional 5x per dollar spent at Hyatt hotels, for a total of 8x points.
 When you add the 15% cardmember bonus, you can really rack up the points.

 Tip #3: Make the required purchases within the allotted time in order to get the sign up bonus, which can be very valuable!

 Tip #4: Earn an extra 5,000 points by adding an authorized user to your card who makes a purchase.

 Tip #5: Traveling with friends?
 Receive points for up to three rooms (your room plus two additional rooms) at the same hotel if you pay for all three rooms.